GERSL/pycold-uconnhpc/README.md

 >> import pycold
 ```

-** Note that the pycold can be only successfully installed in OCX and Linux platform temporally.
+** Note that the pycold can be only successfully installed in OCX and Linux platform for now.
 I encounterred a compiler issue in the Window system, and will work on Window platform some time point in this year.